on

 How Unconscious Bias Can Impact Inclusivity In An Association

-Inclusivity is vital in any organisation.
-But particularly in medical associations where professionals of all experience levels, genders, and ethnic backgrounds should be able to access the latest industry data and share knowledge to drive developments in medicine and healthcare for the benefit of humanity.
+Inclusivity is vital in any organisation, particularly in medical associations where professionals of all experience levels, genders, and ethnic backgrounds should be able to access the latest industry data and share knowledge to drive developments in medicine and healthcare for the benefit of humanity.

 What is unconscious bias?